MagMueller/Predict_Superconductivity_with_FastAi/README.md

 # Predict_Superconductivity_with_FastAi
-First Predict superconductivity and second find new element combinations.
+First predict superconductivity and second find new element combinations.
 Have fun and feel free to contact me.